-Cumulatively the benefits that designations provide will be logarithmic in delivery i.e. each of the designations and planning policy on their own can provide benefits to the community; but when done together in a co-ordinated manner the benefits of investment in social, economic, and environmental issues will accumulate and present themselves in a manner that will influence the overall well-being of the residents and businesses.
+Cumulatively the benefits that the site allocations provide will be logarithmic in delivery i.e. each of the designations on their own can provide benefits to the community; but when done together in a co-ordinated manner the benefits of investment in social, economic and environmental issues will accumulate and present themselves in a manner that will influence the overall well-being of the residents and businesses.

-In contrast the lack of definitive designation and policy direction can undermine confidence in economic and social investment in the borough, impacting on the environment; and this is likely to result in a loss of overall well-being.
+In contrast the lack of a definitive site allocation and policy direction can undermine confidence in economic and social investment in the borough, impacting on the environment; and this has the potential to result in a loss of overall well-being.